 As a systems scientist and architect of the technology that powers Teamability®, she has studied team interaction in academic, clinical, and business settings for well over 25 years, and has shared her expertise in the areas of human metrics and measurements, workforce planning, and human capital assessment with professional organizations as well as clients from start-ups to multinationals.
 Information on her currently available books can be found on her Amazon author page.

 In an era of digital disruption and transformational change, Dr. Janice’s integrated technology and management methods are being used to design collaborative cultures, to produce extraordinary business results, and to open new pathways to meaningful work and organizational health.

 DrJanice@DrJanicePresser.com is the best way to reach her, although if she’s traveling it might be a day or so before you get a response.
 No worries!
-If you’re a member of the press on deadline, or a meeting planner in search of a speaker or panelist, or an executive needing an immediate discreet discussion, this email is monitored by trusted staff to ensure confidentiality.
+If you’re a member of the press on deadline, or a meeting planner in search of a speaker or panelist, or an executive needing an immediate discreet discussion, this email is monitored to ensure confidentiality.

 Some favorite speaking topics include: